Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 An Accessory Dwelling Unit, or ADU, is a separate, additional living space built on the same property as your primary home.
 They are also known as granny flats, backyard cottages, or guest houses.

-ADUs have become very popular in recent years as a way to not only earn additional income for the homeowner but also to improve the quality of life in the region by increasing the amount of available housing in San Diego County.
-Housing affordability has become a major issue in San Diego, and ADUs have become a valuable part of the solution.
+ADUs have become very popular in recent years as a way to not only earn additional income for the homeowner but also to improve the quality of life in the region by increasing the amount of available housing.
+Housing affordability has become a major issue and ADUs have become a valuable part of the solution.
+An ADU must provide complete living facilities for those who occupy the space including permanent provisions for living, sleeping, eating, cooking, and sanitation.

 This makes a JADU a more affordable option for homeowners who want to create an additional living space for long-term rental, guest area, room addition, or other purpose.
 With JADUs, for example, you can do a garage conversion into a living space without the additional expense of building an entirely new structure.